-A crucial aspect of traffic calming in car parks is restricting the speed of the vehicles.
+A crucial aspect of traffic management in car parks is restricting the speed of the vehicles.
 A speed limit should be set, ideally 15 mph or below, and clearly signposted.
-However, using signs alone is often not as effective as there will always be drivers who ignore the rules and go at their own speed.
+However, using signs alone is often not as effective, as there will always be drivers who ignore the rules and go at their own speed.
 Therefore it’s best to include some speed bumps to encourage responsible driving, gain more control over the flow of traffic, and reduce the likelihood of a collision.

-Our speed bumps come in two heights; 50mm is recommended for when speed must be restricted to 15 mph and the 75mm height is recommended for speeds of 5-10 mph.
+Our speed bumps come in two heights; 50mm is recommended for when speed must be restricted to 15 mph, and 75mm height is recommended for speeds of 5-10 mph.
 These are clearly marked for enhanced visibility and are sold in bundles, complete with the caps and fixings needed for installation.

-Access control / Height restriction
+Access control and Height restriction

 Another way to restrict unauthorised access and secure a large perimeter is to install permanent obstacles.
-Barrier hoops ensure that all vehicles attempt to enter at the dedicated entrance only and to indicate where the parking spaces end and where the safe pedestrian area begins.
+Barrier hoops ensure that all vehicles attempt to enter at the dedicated entrance only and indicate where the parking spaces end and where the safe pedestrian area begins.
 They can also be used to protect vulnerable entrances and exits to the building itself.